diku-dk/futhark/docs/man/futhark-script.rst

             : | "{" (`id` = `scriptexp`) ("," `id` = `scriptexp`)* "}"
             : | `literal`

 Any numeric literals *must* have a type suffix.
-All variables referenced must be defined as entry points.

 OPTIONS
 =======